 - Join a writing group

-- Own 3 book-themed items of clothing
+- Own at least one book-themed item of clothing

 - Write in an odd point of view (2nd person, 1st person plural)

 - Boycott Amazon for at least a month

 - Bet money/honor on the Nobel Prize for Literature

 - Pay for freelance editing